ESL Questions About Regrets

 Another regret that people often have is not traveling more when they had the chance.
 Many individuals dream of exploring the world and experiencing different cultures, but they let opportunities slip away.
 They regret not taking that trip abroad or exploring a new destination.

-See also ESL Questions About Confidence
+See also ESL Questions About Fear

 Some people regret not pursuing their passion or dream career.
 They may have chosen a safe and stable job instead of following their true passion.
 They realize that they have missed out on doing what they truly love and feel unfulfilled in their current jobs.